peterzimon/docs-api/admin/index.md

 ## Pages

-Pages are [static resources](/concepts/pages/) that are not included in channels or collections on the Ghost frontend.
+Pages are [static resources](/concepts/pages/) that are not included in channels or collections on the Ghost front-end.
 They are identical to posts in terms of request and response structure when working with the APIs.

 ```JavaScript
 GET /admin/pages/